Stern is an attorney and mediator. He attended Brown

 Sugar Law Center for Economic and Social Justice, working with

 the Somerville Human Rights Commission, and being a member of

 the Labor and Employment Committee of the National Lawyer’s

 Guild.
-He also serves on the Advisory Board for Massachusetts
+He also served on the Advisory Board for Massachusetts

 Advocates for Children, Somerville Project, and the Workers’